 Aside from what we have mentioned above, it is also highly recommended to add more vegetables and fruits to your diet.
 Certain substances such as antioxidants can help promote healthier skin.
 These can be found in vegetables such as carrots and sweet potatoes.
 With eating more leafy greens, the upside is that you can never get too much nourishment.

-Since not all nutrients can be derived from your diet, you can also take in supplements to help your body (especially your skin) look healthy.
+Since not all nutrients can be derived from your diet, you can also take supplements to help your body (especially your skin) look healthy.
+You should aim to take pharmacy-grade supplements to make sure you get as many benefits as possible.
+You can also check out the pharmaceutical grade vs OTC grade when purchasing supplements to make sure you’re buying what you need.
 Below are some vitamins and minerals that you should consider.

 Zinc –studies have shown that adding zinc to your diet decreases the risk of breakouts.
 Basically, this mineral, when in the body, helps to make the skin less desirable for bacteria; hence, it has lesser tendency to cause skin breakouts.